silq-lang/silq/README.md

 #### Quick build

-1. Run `dependencies.sh` to download the DMD D compiler from http://downloads.dlang.org/releases/2.x/2.072.2/dmd.2.072.2.linux.zip and unzip it.
+1. Run `dependencies.sh` to download the DMD D compiler and unzip it.

 2. Run `build.sh` to build PSI.